Patriots Win an Early Standoff

 Meanwhile, enslaved people continue to seek their freedom by escaping past the Patriots to the fleet.
 Later that April, Clinton crows about the 40 to 50 men that had joined him. “‘I have determined to form a company of them,’” he wrote.
 One, an African called Tom Peters, had been held by a member of the Wilmington Committee of Safety.
 He remained with the British throughout the war, getting wounded twice and rising to sergeant.

 On Friday, May 1, Clinton orders the navy to destroy the remains of the fort.
 The ships move in to do so, but around 50 snipers merely move to the woods and drive off the ships again.
 Two men on an unarmed ship are killed and two more wounded.
 The next day 10 companies of British troops are successfully landed nearby and march here, only to find the Patriots have fled.
 The Redcoats march north several miles in the direction of Brunswick Town, but find no one, return here, and go back to their boats.
 The next day, the snipers are back.
-The Cruizer drives them off and the militia leave for good.
+The Cruizer drives them off and most of the militia leave for good.
+Potshots continue to hit the fleet, however, even after it moves the distance of four American football fields offshore, one source says.[b]

 A few weeks later Clinton orders all British troops still on land back here.
 The area around you is covered by tents.
 At night they set fire to the palmetto trees around the camp to keep snipers away.
 But on Wednesday, May 22, the campers face a bigger problem.
 A British doctor records that a “‘Thunder Storm by such the most dreadful one I ever saw in my Life… terminated in (a) most violent storm of Rain and Wind, several Tents were thrown down, and others blown some distance from the spot where they were pitched and many of the highest Trees shiver’d by threads by Lightening (sic) and others torn up by the Roots by the violence of the Wind, it was a most shocking night to pass in Camp.’”
 Three Patriots take advantage to sneak up and wound a British sentry in the hand with a gunshot, who returns fire and kills one of them.